syncfusion-content/wpf-docs/wpf/SfTreeGrid/Selection.md

 # Multiple row selection

-The treegrid allows you to select multiple rows by setting [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html)property as [Extended](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html) or [Multiple](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), where you can select multiple rows by dragging the mouse on treegrid and also using the key modifiers.
+The treegrid allows you to select multiple rows by setting [SelectionMode](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) property as [Extended](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html) or [Multiple](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), where you can select multiple rows by dragging the mouse on treegrid and also using the key modifiers.

 While using Extended, you can select multiple rows by pressing the key modifiers Ctrl and Shift.